 When you take the time to “get your house in order” you can remove some of the stress that you experience on a daily basis.
 When you remove the things that you can easily control that could build up over time, you can ensure that you’re not contributing to the compassion fatigue that you’re experiencing.

 One of the most important factors regarding mental and physical health is your diet.
 In the healthcare industry, its no wonder so many professionals exhibit poor habits, particularly when compassion fatigue is involved.
 Most experiencing the problem stick with fast food or quick frozen dinners to cope with the stress and exhaustion of long care-taking shifts.
 However, this is something we all MUST make the time for if we want to lead a healthier lifestyle.

 But drinking it has lots of benefits.
-Consuming water, instead of sugary drinks, helps reduce headaches, keeps us clearer, helps with bad digestive problems (like I was talking about above) and helps us shed pounds.
+Consuming water, instead of sugary drinks, helps reduce headaches, keeps us clearer, helps with bad digestive problems (like we were talking about above) and helps us shed pounds.
 Since our bodies are made up mostly of water, we need plenty of it to survive and thrive.

 Drinking water can help with joint aches and can release tight muscles that cause headaches and body pain.
 Most of the time we don’t even realize we are dehydrated or thirsty.
 It’s best to drink about 8 glasses a day, but if you’re active, you should probably drink about 12.
 You will feel better, lose weight, and release tension.

 Drinking lots of water is another part of restoring some of those healthy eating habits we mentioned above.
 When you drink lots of water, you are also limiting the number of bad sugar drinks that you typically drink to find energy throughout the day.